 “My kids have too much stuff.”

 I have spoken to countless parents on the lifestyle of minimalism.
-I have promoted the truth that there is more joy to be found in owning less than we can ever find pursing more in every way possible for the last ten years.
+I have promoted the truth that there is more joy to be found in owning less than we can ever find pursuing more in every way possible for the last 10 years.

 The complaint above, that our children’s clutter is the problem, almost always gets the ball rolling during any discussion on this topic.
 And it’s certainly not a complaint entirely unwarranted.

 - The average 10-year-old owns 238 toys but plays with just 12 daily.